lammps/lammps/doc/src/compute.rst

 timestep or iteration, though a compute may internally store some information about a previous state of the system.
 Defining a compute does not perform a computation.
-Instead computes are invoked by other LAMMPS commands as needed, e.g. to calculate a temperature needed for a thermostat fix or to generate thermodynamic or dump file output.
+Instead computes are invoked by other LAMMPS commands as needed (e.g., to calculate a temperature needed for a thermostat fix or to generate thermodynamic or dump file output).
 See the :doc:`Howto output <Howto_output>` page for a summary of various LAMMPS output options, many of which involve computes.